 Holston Conference Historical Society of the United Methodist Church exists to tell the fascinating story of the people of faith in our region (East Tennessee, southwest Virginia, northwest Georgia, and portions of surrounding states) who found the saving grace of our savior, Jesus Christ and attempted to influence their world with their faithful response to his teaching.
 A faithful rendering of that story not only tells of successes but also includes times of conflict and despair.
 This site is dedicated to the whole story of churches, individuals, districts, and the conference organizations that have made up what we now call the United Methodist Church in the Holston territory.

 Holston Conference in 2021.
 Earlier the territory included western North Carolina, southern West Virginia, a small part of Alabama and the mountainous corner of South Carolina.

 Here you will find resources, articles, and other work from our society.
 The society is partnering with the Holston Conference Commission on Archives and History to preserve, interpret and celebrate our history even as we look forward to the future of God’s work in our region.

 We invite anyone with interest in Holston History of the UMC to join our society.
-Dues are $10 per year, and pays for mailing twice each year of our Holston Historic Heritage Publication.
-Send dues payable to “Holston Historical Society” to Treasurer Robert L. George, PO Box 2424, Cleveland, TN 37320
+Dues are $10 per year.
+Send dues payable to “Holston Historical Society” to Treasurer Robert L. George, 2960 Highland Dr NE, Cleveland, TN 37312

 Heritage Landmarks of United Methodism within the Conference Boundaries: